remix-run/react-router/docs/start/tutorial.md

 👉 **Click on the No Name record**

-We should be see our old static contact page again, with one difference: the URL now has a real ID for the record.
+We should be seeing our old static contact page again, with one difference: the URL now has a real ID for the record.

 <img class="tutorial" loading="lazy" src="/_docs/tutorial/09.webp" />